cfengine/documentation/overview/glossary.markdown

 #### Template

-A template is an incomplete piece of CFEngine code, with blanks to fill in.
+A template usually refers to text which can be expanded based on current CFEngine context.
+CFEngine has a native template language but generally `mustache`, a logic-less templating language is preferred.
+Sometimes a template is an incomplete piece of CFEngine code, with blanks to fill in.
 It is often a policy fragment that can be re-used in different scenarios.
 This is often used interchangeably with the term _library_.

 #### Variables

 Variables have a name, a type, and a value (and some optional metadata).
-In CFEngine policy language, variables are similar to variables in other programming languages, they can hold strings, lists, omplext data structures, etc.
+In CFEngine policy language, variables are similar to variables in other programming languages, they can hold strings, lists, complex data structures, etc.